-Welding current flows from the workpiece via this Dinse type terminal to the power source.
-It is essential, that the male dinse type plug is inserted and turned securely to achieve a sound electrical connection.
+It is essential, that the male dinse type plug is inserted into the output terminal and turned securely to achieve a sound electrical connection.
 Do not over tighten.

 Loose welding terminal connections can cause overheating and result in the male plug being fused in the Dinse terminal.